gitaroktato/healthcheck-patterns/article.md

 1. Passive health-checks

 ## Probing and passive health-checks
-The reason why I think that these ones are the most advanced type of implementations is that these are the only ones which offer capturing the widest variety of issues in your code, including:
+The reason why I think that these ones are the most advanced type of implementations is that these are the only ones which offer capturing the widest variety of issues in your code.

-- memory leaks
-- thread leaks
-- bugs
-- config issues
-- pool misconfigurations
-- deadlocks

 The advantage of passive health check over probing, is that it does not require additional syinthetic traffic, which can cause unnnecessary noise and complexity.